 If you can not make it to an appointment, please notice us at least 24 hours prior to the appointment or if possible, even earlier.
 Every time slot for an individual appointment is reserved for you and can therefore not be made available to other students at short notice if you just do not turn up.
 Therefore the initial period until every interested student gets an appointment are subject to getting longer in case of no-shows.

 Our service is generally free of charge, as the psychosociological advising service is financed by the semester contribution all students are required to pay.

-All of our counsellors have a degree in psychology and have also trained further in relevant and scientifically recognized counselling and therapy procedures (systemic therapy).
-Psychologists, like doctors, are bound by law to confidentiality.
+All counsellors have a degree in psychology and extraordinary training in relevant and scientifically recognised counselling and therapy methods (e.g. behavioural therapy or systemic therapy).
+Like doctors, psychologists are bound by law to confidentiality.

-This means neither lecturers, employees of the university nor your parents, friends or other organizations (e.g. your health insurance company) will find out about your visit to us.
-Only if you explicitly wish this, your counsellor may be exempted from confidentially by your written request, in order that he/she can get in touch with other people.
+This means that neither lecturers, university staff, your parents, friends or other organisations (e.g. your health insurance company) will find out about your visit to the PSB.
+Only if you explicitly wish to do so, you can release your counsellor from the duty of confidentiality in writing that he/she can contact other people.

 It may also be advisable to look for help elsewhere, e.g. other advisory services at the university (career service and others) , specialized counselling services in the Rhine-Main-Area or psychotherapy►.

 Your counsellor will support you thiw this and help to find the right contact points for you.

 We are responsible for students at all universities that are affiliated to the Studierendenwerk Frankfurt am Main: